klarkc/gw2api/README.md

 gw2api
 ======

-A Guild Wars 2 api client
+This is a very basic and simple client for the [official Guild Wars 2 API](https://forum-en.guildwars2.com/forum/community/api/API-Documentation).